NYC Scaffolding Accident Attorney

-Hiring a personal injury attorney will have two tremendous benefits.
+Hiring a New York City personal injury lawyer will have two tremendous benefits.
 First, you’ll give yourself some much-needed time to focus on getting back on your feet.
 The more you can focus on your recovery, the better.
 Second, you’ll put yourself in the position to maximize your compensation.
-At Mirman, Markovits & Landau, PC, our attorneys have more than 200 years of combined experience handling complex New York construction accident cases.
+At Mirman, Markovits & Landau, PC, our attorneys have more than 200 years of combined experience handling complex construction accident cases.
 We know what needs to be done to get you the money you deserve.

 As your attorneys, we will: